exadel-inc/esl/src/modules/esl-share/README.md

 ```

 The `ESLShareConfigInit` object can be passed to the `ESLShareConfig.set` method.
-It is use full when you have group you configuration in a single json file, or generate it in the runtime
+It is usefull when you have group you configuration in a single json file, or generate it in the runtime
 (depends on the user's locale, for example).

 ```typescript